sharriet/impars/docs/case_study_questions.md

-# Case study interviews

-## About the interviews
+# About the interviews

+## Format

+The interview will be conducted face-to-face in a secure and comfortable location at your institution or remotely over a secure video conferencing platform.
+The interview will be conversational in style and is expected to last around 1 hour.

+During the interview you are asked to refrain from answering non-urgent telephone calls/text message etc, but if you need to take a break for some other reason that is fine.

+## Questions

-The following questions are designed to encourage you to reflect on your project processes and management style in detail.
+The questions asked during the interview are designed to encourage you to reflect on your project processes and management style in detail.

-It is important that you answer the questions as honestly as possible.
+It is important that you answer the questions as honestly as possible, although you do not have to disclose anything you do not feel comfortable disclosing.

-Here are some additional guidelines we'd like you to be aware of:

-+ It is not necessary to give a single definitive response to a question.
-For example, you might have competing opinions on a topic.
-That is allowed.
-You are free to explore whatever feelings you have about a project, regardless of how positive or cynical they are.
-+ It is fine to go off on tangents.
-At times your mind might wander onto something that doesn't seem obviously connected.
-Don't let that stop you from exploring that idea.
-The interviewer will pull you back if necessary.
-+ Occasionally the interviewer may skip a question if they feel it has already been answered, or they may add additional questions to encourage deeper reflection or elaboration of a particular point.
-Please do not be worried by this.
-+ If at any point you are unsure how to answer a question, please tell the interviewer.
-Either they will try to reframe the question, or they will skip it and move on.
-+ You will notice that pens and paper are available at the interview.
-Please feel free to use them as a communication aid where applicable.
-Occasionally you may be prompted to do so by the interviewer.
-+ Don't worry about revealing identifiable characteristics of the project through your narrative.
-If the details are deemed relevant enough

-## Example questions
+Questions you are likely to be asked include the following:

 + What do you think were the success criteria for the project?
 + How was the project funded and are you able to say roughly how much was allocated and over what time scale? (ranges is fine)